ehfuzzz/hyperliquid-CLI/README.md

 example `cargo run -- sl 100% sol -300pnl` - sets a stop loss order for 100% of the order size for sol with a stop loss of 300pnl

-example `cargo run  --sl 50% sol -10%pnl` - sets a stop loss order for 50% of the order size for sol with a stop loss of 10% of the order size
+example `cargo run  -- sl 50% sol -10%pnl` - sets a stop loss order for 50% of the order size for sol with a stop loss of 10% of the order size

 #### Buy

-`cargo run -- buy <size> <asset> <price>` - places a buy order for the specified asset
+`cargo run -- buy --size <size> --asset <asset> --price <price> --sl <sl> --tp <tp>` - places a buy order for the specified asset

-example: `cargo run -- buy` - places a buy order for 100% of the order size for btc at the current price
+size:[_required_] is the order size

+asset:[_required_] is the asset to buy

+price:[_optional_] is the price to buy the asset at.
+If not specified, the current market price will be used but if provided the a limit order will be placed at the specified price

+sl:[_optional_] is the price to set the stop loss at.
+If not specified, the stop loss will not be set.
+Can be a percentage or a pnl amount or the exact price

+tp:[_optional_] is the price to set the take profit at.
+If not specified, the take profit will not be set.
+Can be a percentage or a pnl amount or the exact price

-example: `cargo run -- buy $100` - places a buy order for $100 worth of btc at the current price
+example 1: `cargo run -- buy --size 100 --asset btc --price 1900 --sl 1800 --tp 2000` - places a buy order for 100 usd worth of btc at the price of $1900.
+The stop loss will be set at $1800 and the take profit will be set at $2000

-example: `cargo run -- buy eth` - places a buy order for 100% of the order size for eth at the current price

-example: `cargo run --buy @1900` - places a buy order for 100% of the order size for btc at the price of $1900

-example: `cargo run --buy $100 eth @1900` - places a buy order for $100 worth of eth at the price of $1900

-example: `cargo run -- buy  $100 tp 1990 sl 1800` - places a buy order for $100 worth of btc at the current price with a take profit of $1990 and a stop loss of $1800
+example 2: `cargo run -- buy --size 100 --asset btc --price 1900` - places a buy order for 100 usd worth of btc at the price of $1900.
+The stop loss and take profit will not be set

-example: `cargo run -- buy  $100 eth tp +10% sl -1%pnl` - places a buy order for $100 worth of eth at the current price with a take profit of 10% and a stop loss of 1% of the order size
+example 3: `cargo run -- buy --size 100 --asset btc` - places a buy order for 100 usd worth of btc at the current market price.
+The stop loss and take profit will not be set

 #### Sell

-`cargo run -- sell <size> <asset> <price>` - places a sell order for the specified asset
+`cargo run -- sell --size <size> --asset <asset> --price <price> --sl <sl> --tp <tp>` - places a sell order for the specified asset

-example: `cargo run -- sell` - places a sell order for 100% of the order size for btc at the current price
+size:[_required_] is the order size

+asset:[_required_] is the asset to sell

+price:[_optional_] is the price to sell the asset at.
+If not specified, the current market price will be used but if provided the a limit order will be placed at the specified price

+sl:[_optional_] is the price to set the stop loss at.
+If not specified, the stop loss will not be set.
+Can be a percentage or a pnl amount or the exact price

+tp:[_optional_] is the price to set the take profit at.
+If not specified, the take profit will not be set.
+Can be a percentage or a pnl amount or the exact price

-example: `cargo run -- sell $100` - places a sell order for $100 worth of btc at the current price
+example 1: `cargo run -- sell --size 100 --asset btc --price 1900 --sl 1800 --tp 2000` - places a sell order for 100 usd worth of btc at the price of $1900.
+The stop loss will be set at $1800 and the take profit will be set at $2000

-example: `cargo run -- sell eth` - places a sell order for 100% of the order size for eth at the current price

-example: `cargo run --sell @1900` - places a sell order for 100% of the order size for btc at the price of $1900

-example: `cargo run --sell $100 eth @1900` - places a sell order for $100 worth of eth at the price of $1900

-example: `cargo run -- sell  $100 tp 1990 sl 1800` - places a sell order for $100 worth of btc at the current price with a take profit of $1990 and a stop loss of $1800
+example 2: `cargo run -- sell --size 100 --asset btc --price 1900` - places a sell order for 100 usd worth of btc at the price of $1900.
+The stop loss and take profit will not be set

-example: `cargo run -- sell  $100 eth tp +10% sl -1%pnl` - places a sell order for $100 worth of eth at the current price with a take profit of 10% and a stop loss of 1% of the order size
+example 3: `cargo run -- sell --size 100 --asset btc` - places a sell order for 100 usd worth of btc at the current market price.
+The stop loss and take profit will not be set

 #### Twap Buy

 `cargo run -- twap buy <size> <asset> <time between interval in mins, number of intervals>` - Divides the total order size by the number of intervals.
 After the time between intervals, each piece of the divided order will be bought at market

-example: `cargo run --twap buy 100 eth 5,10` - places a twap buy order for 100 usd.
+example: `cargo run -- twap buy 100 eth 5,10` - places a twap buy order for 100 usd.
 The order will be divided into 10 pieces and each piece will be bought every 5 minutes.

 #### Twap Sell

 `cargo run -- twap sell <size> <asset> <time between interval in mins, number of intervals>` - Divides the total order size by the number of intervals.
 After the time between intervals, each piece of the divided order will be sold at market

-example: `cargo run --twap sell 100 eth 5,10` - places a twap sell order for 100 usd.
+example: `cargo run -- twap sell 100 eth 5,10` - places a twap sell order for 100 usd.
 The order will be divided into 10 pieces and each piece will be sold every 5 minutes.

 #### Pair Buy
 `cargo run -- pair buy <size> <pair> --price <price> --sl <sl> --tp <tp>` - Takes 50% of order size and longs Asset X and takes another 50% of order size and shorts Asset Y in a pair